 5, Be ready for “behaviour assessment” or “logic assessment” questions: Nowadays, interviewers expect you to describe previous experiences you have had that demonstrated behaviours in particular situations.
 You might be asked to talk about a time when you made an unpopular decision, displayed a high level of persistence, or made a decision under time pressure and with limited information.
 These questions may sound challenging, but our advice is to reflect on an experience that is on your CV.
 Prepare a story you were familiar with.

-Whatever happens, the job market is wrought with competition.
+Whatever happens, the job market is wrought with the competition.
 So don’t feel down if you get a rejection.
 There are usually hundreds if not thousands of applicants for a few vacant positions for Forbes 500 companies or SMEs.
 It is advisable to apply to as many places as possible that you see fit for your ability and liking.
 You need to be flexible and hand out as many applications as possible.
 Ten or twenty a day if possible.
 In time you will get a phone call and you can make adjustments for a suitable time for an interview.

 Another experience I had when send out multiple applications is aiming for the biggest companies.
-I had this desire to show off in the future with a company badge like Morgan Stanley, Goldman Sachs, Google, Exxonmobil or Deloitte.
+I had this desire to show off in the future with a company badge like Morgan Stanley, Goldman Sachs, Google, ExxonMobil or Deloitte.
 But as a graduate who worked for one of these big firms, it was quite disappointing.
-Not only because of the stark administration that limits creativity and free thinking, but because I felt like a number amidst the thousands of colleagues.
-After ending later at a start-up environment, it did not seem as attractive and prominent as a Forbes 500 company at first.
+Not only because of the stark administration that limits creativity and free-thinking but because I felt like a number amidst the thousands of colleagues.
+After ending later in a start-up environment, it did not seem as attractive and prominent as a Forbes 500 company at first.
 But it is a great place to feel valued, learn new skills and use your brain instead of being placed in line and limited by corporate rules.
-Of course opinions might differ and so do company cultures.
+Of course, opinions might differ and so do company cultures.
 But small to medium companies usually give more freedom, diverse tasks and responsibility.